THUYimingLi/backdoor-learning-resources/README.md

 - Poisoned Classifiers are Not Only Backdoored, They are Fundamentally Broken.
   [[pdf]](https://arxiv.org/pdf/2010.09080.pdf)
   [[code]](https://github.com/locuslab/breaking-poisoned-classifier)
-  - Mingjie Sun, Siddhant Agarwal, and J. Zico Kolter. arXiv, 2020.
+  - Mingjie Sun, Siddhant Agarwal, and J. Zico Kolter. *ICLR Workshop*, 2021.

 - Effect of Backdoor Attacks over the Complexity of the Latent Space Distribution.
   [[pdf]](https://arxiv.org/pdf/2012.01931.pdf)